use-ink/ink-docs/docs/datastructures/custom.md

 Even better: there is a macro [`#[ink::storage_item`](https://docs.rs/ink_macro/4.0.0-beta.1/ink_macro/attr.storage_item.html), which derives all necessary traits for you.
-If there is no need to implement any special behaviour, the above code example can be simplified further as follows:
+If there is no need to implement any special behavior, the above code example can be simplified further as follows:

 ```rust
 /// A custom type that we can use in our contract storage